New electronic case management system for NC courts gets off to a sputtering start

 But that was before Odyssey went live in Harnett, one of the four pilot counties.
 Now routine traffic cases take four to five times longer to handle, according to Daughtry.

-"We're waiting on ten electronic steps to the get the same thing done," she said.
+"We're waiting on 10 electronic steps to get the same thing done," she said.

 "They don't go to work that day legally," Daughtry said.
 "They don't go get their child from school that day legally, they don't go to the doctor that day legally, or whatever they're dealing with."